Chapter 42:

 “Silence.”

-The Raven shut up and lowered its head again.
+The Raven lowered its head again.

 “I don’t care why you did it,” David muttered.
-“It’s that you did it behind my back without asking me, without looking for any other possibility and worse!”
+“It’s that you did it behind my back without consulting me, without looking for any other possibility and worse!”
 David grabbed Mímir and forced him onto his knees, pushing them so hard into the ground that it began to crack.
 “You did so in my name.
 Mine!”

 David grunted and threw Mímir onto the ground before storming off to his throne.
 “Why did I choose you three to serve me?”
 He slumped into his chair and rubbed his brow.